zz85/threejs-path-flow/README.md

 ### Credits

-Killer Whale Orca 3D Model from https://free3d.com/3d-model/killer-whale-89887.html
+Killer Whale Orca 3D Model - [https://free3d.com/3d-model/killer-whale-89887.html](https://free3d.com/3d-model/killer-whale-89887.html)

+### Technical details

+Path positions and Frenet Frames (containing tangents, normals and binormals) are generated using three.js Curve class.

+These are stored in a DataTexture in 4 rows.

+The vertex shader reads the texture, based on its offset transforms the geometry position.

+(More to come)

 ### Context

-You can find the full story in this tweet. https://twitter.com/BlurSpline/status/966114594065326080
+You can find the full story in [this tweet](https://twitter.com/BlurSpline/status/966114594065326080).

 Basically I saw that @leon196 had built [a curve modifier for Unity3D](https://github.com/leon196/CurveModifier) and I thought there was no reason it cannot be done in js/web/threejs too.